ToniaMera/GraphEnc/README.md

 ## 2. Make predictions

-The predictions are made with the pretrained model.
+To make predictions with your data can be done with two lines of code:

 ```python
 GE = GraphEnc(Graph_Data)